Blog Banner SVG

 • A letter on the firm’s letterhead naming a partner as an authorized signatory for the bank account.

-To operate an unregistered partnership firm in India, partners must prepare and maintain the following documents:
+To operate an unregistered partnership firm in India, prepare and maintain the following documents:

 • Partnership Deed signed by all partners, outlining profit sharing, roles, and responsibilities